emil7051/aus-tco/docs/implementation_plan.md

    3. Use on_change callbacks attached to widgets to trigger specific state update logic or validation functions, rather than relying solely on the script rerun.

    4. Develop utility functions to safely get/set potentially nested values within st.session_state to avoid KeyError.

+###4.7.
+Interactive User Guide (ui/guide.py)

+Purpose: Provide comprehensive documentation, tooltips, and example scenarios to help users understand the tool and interpret results.

+* Components:
+   1. Main Guide Content: Structured into tabs covering getting started, example scenarios, step-by-step tutorials, and results interpretation.
+   2. Example Scenarios: Predefined configurations demonstrating different use cases:
+      * Urban Delivery: Short-haul operations with frequent stops and lower daily distances
+      * Regional Distribution: Medium-haul routes between regional centers
+      * Long-Haul Transport: Long-distance interstate transport operations
+      * Financing Options Comparison: Different financing methods for the same vehicle type
+   3. Tooltips System: Contextual help for input fields, providing definitions and explanations without cluttering the UI
+   4. Step-by-Step Tutorial: Walkthrough explaining how to use each section of the application

+* Implementation:
+   * Modular design with separate rendering functions for each guide section
+   * Example scenarios linked to vehicle configuration files in config/vehicles/
+   * Tooltips accessible via a dictionary mapping field keys to help text
+   * Tutorial steps structured as expandable sections with visual indicators

+* Integration:
+   * Guide accessible via a dedicated tab in the main application
+   * Tooltips integrated with input fields across the UI
+   * Example scenarios loadable via buttons that update the application state

 ##5.
 Testing Strategy (tests/)
    * Framework: pytest